-The CDBG Application and all required attachments must be submitted to the Department through the eCivis Grants Network Portal https://portal.ecivis.com/#/login.
+The CDBG application and all required attachments must be submitted to the Department through the GMS Portal located at https://portal.ecivis.com/#/login.
 Applications must include all required information to be submitted.
 Applicants must certify that all information is true and complete to the best of their knowledge, on penalty of perjury.

 Applicants that do not have an account with eCivis should log into the eCivis portal.
 Use the "Create an account" option to initiate a profile.
-See the available training on the HCD website https://www.hcd.ca.gov/grants-funding/active-funding/cdbg.shtml#cdbg-tta to learn how to open a free account.